 - Review your annual calendar and multi-year plan.

 - Make sure the new director knows what to do with the next meeting packet and what will happen at the next meeting.

 - Connect what’s in the packet to board agreements about meetings, monitoring, etc.

 - Include any cultural group norms to help the new director(s) feel part of the group.
 (For example, we often go out for a drink after board meetings.
-Or everyone tries to come to the meetings 10 minutes early so we can share personal greetings and still start on time.)
+Or everyone tries to come to the meetings a half-hour early so we can share dinner and social time before the meeting starts.)

 - Build in some extra time in the first couple post-election board meetings to explain what is happening during various parts of the meeting.

 - Take time at the first board meeting after elections for each veteran board member to introduce themselves by sharing why they serve on the board and something they wish they had known in their first year.
 We were all rookies once.

 - Focus on your Code of Conduct, including conflict of interest disclosure and confidentiality agreements.
 Discuss an individual’s lack of authority to direct or judge staff.
 Clarify that an individual influences the co-op by influencing other directors.